yuchen-xue/yuchen-xue.github.io/template.typ

     paper: design-page-size,
     footer:
       if design-page-show-page-numbering {

-        let locale-catalog-page-numbering-style = context{
+        // Use a page counter as the document's footer let locale-catalog-page-numbering-style = context{
           str(person_name) + " - Page " + str(here().page()) + " of " + str(counter(page).final().first()) + ""
         }